 - Harsh chemical drain cleaner

-Harsh chemical drain cleaners can be more effective when used to unclog drains than dish detergent or cola, but if you use them too frequently, they can seriously damage your pipes—which means they’ll need to be replaced sooner rather than later.
-Those chemicals can also seep into Kelowna’s groundwater and make their way into our rivers and lakes, which is obviously terrible for the local environment.
+Harsh chemical drain cleaners can be more effective when used to unclog drains than dish detergent or cola.
+But if you use them too frequently, their corrosive components can seriously damage your pipes.
+This means they’ll need to be replaced sooner rather than later.
+Those chemicals can also seep into Kelowna’s groundwater and make their way into our rivers and lakes, which is also terrible for the local environment.

 Carrying a pot of boiling water from your kitchen to your bathroom is just plain dangerous (not to mention largely ineffective).
-Don’t scald yourself trying to unclog a drain, just call 911 Plumbing Heating Drainage Ltd. to take care of it for you!
+Don’t scald yourself trying to unclog a drain and risk melting your pipes; just call 911 Plumbing Heating Drainage Ltd. to take care of it for you!

 How Do You Avoid Having to Unclog Drain Obstacles in the Future?

-The best way to avoid any issues with your pipes such as nasty drain clogs is regular drain cleaning by a professional plumber.
-We have advanced tools such as hydro jetting that will leave your pipes sparkling clean and help to prevent clog-causing substances from building up so easily in the future.
-Proper maintenance will also extend the lifespan of your pipes, so you can prevent the need for a costly replacement, and it’ll remove the stress of having to deal with a drain clog.
+The best way to avoid any issues with your pipes, such as nasty drain clogs, is regular drain cleaning by a professional plumber.
+We have advanced tools such as hydro jetting that will leave your pipes sparkling clean and help to prevent clog-causing substances from building up in the future.
+Proper plumbing maintenance will also extend the lifespan of your pipes.
+You can prevent the need for a costly replacement, and it’ll remove the stress of having to unclog drains.

 That being said, there are a few steps anybody in Kelowna can take that will help prevent having to unclog drain jams.